thradams/cake/ownership.md

 }
 ```

->OBS: mutable qualifier is not yet implemented.
+>OBS: mutable qualifier is not yet implemented in Cake.

-Note: The syntax used in the C++ 26 proposal for contracts may be utilized in the future to eliminate the need for built-in semantics for `malloc` and `calloc`.

 ### Object lifetime checks
 From the C23 standard: